EGI-Federation/SVG-advisories/2023/Test-New-Template.md

 published: false
 ---

-## Test New Template
+##  'ADVISORY' [TLP:AMBER] HIGH risk Linux kernel vulnerability [EGI-SVG-2023-33]

-Title:    'ADVISORY' [TLP:AMBER] HIGH risk Linux kernel vulnerability [EGI-SVG-2023-33]
+(for testing the new template when put in advisories.egi.eu only)

 Date: 2023-05-17